Decent interval: Proponents

-According to Japanese historian Tega Yusuke, writing in 2012, decent interval "is becoming the standard explanation" because South Vietnam in fact collapsed in 1975.
+According to Japanese historian Tega Yusuke, writing in 2012, decent interval "is becoming the standard explanation" because South Vietnam in fact collapsed in 1975 although Yusuke does not argue for it.

 Opponents

 Kissinger and Nixon both denied that they had used a "decent interval" strategy.
 Kissinger wrote, "Nor is it correct that all we sought was a 'decent interval' before a final collapse of Saigon.
 All of us who negotiated the agreement of October 12 were convinced that we had vindicated the anguish of a decade not by a 'decent interval' but by a decent settlement."
-However, both had a vested interest in keeping the "decent interval" secret.
+Both had a vested interest in keeping the "decent interval" secret.
 Based on newly declassified documents, in 2001 Larry Berman wrote a book, No Peace, No Honor in which he argued that Nixon actually planned for a permanent war in Vietnam, rather than a decent interval before defeat.
+Tega Yusuke writes that although Nixon recognised the possibility of South-Vietnamese collapse post-American withdrawal "he could not abandon the search for “peace with honor” in order to avoid the loss of US “credibility”."
+John M. Carland writes that the Decent Interval theory "remains an argument for which the evidence used by proponents fails to support their interpretive rhetoric" and that "without better evidence than the belief that Nixon and Kissinger were so cynical and devious that they must have developed and implemented it...the decent interval theory is difficult if not impossible to sustain."
+Carland goes on to state that there are no documents regarding planning for a Decent Interval that he or others could find and that interpretations for it rely on interpreting the theory into the words of the principals which he regards as inappropriate for historians.